william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/infra/infrastructure.md

     The ORM stack requires an existing VCN with a public subnet.
 The public subnet simplifies access to:
     * The Grafana dashboard from your laptop.
-    * The Prometheus dashboard from your laptop.
+    * The Prometheus dashboard from your laptop.s
-    * Running the Ansible playbook from your laptop or server.

-    **Note** - The ORM stack will deploy two VM.GPU.A10.1 instances.
-To save costs, ensure to stop or destroy them after completing the lab.

 2. **Subnet Requirements**: